Algebraic Presentation of $4$-Dimensional $2$-Handlebodies and $3$-Dimensional Cobordisms: Algebraic presentation of 4HB and 3Cob

 Later, in Proposition~\ref{indep-bands/thm}, we will show that the conditions imposed in Step~\(2) on the arcs $\alpha_i$ for $1\leqs i\leqs n$ can be weakened to exclude \(b) and \(c).
 Nevertheless, considering for now only arcs $\alpha_i$ that satisfy those two conditions as well makes it much easier to see that $\barPhi$ is the inverse of $\Phi$ in the next proposition.

 \begin{proposition} $\Phi(\barPhi(T)) = T$ for every Kirby tangle $T$ in $\KTf$. \end{proposition}

-\begin{proof} Before applying the functor $\Phi$, we modify $\barPhi(T)$ by sliding the coproduct $\coprH$ that appears in the image of the attaching point of each $\alpha_i$ (see the last line in Figure~\ref{kirby-hopf03-1/fig}) along $\barPhi(\alpha_i)$\, until it reaches the unit at its end.
-Then, we apply \hrel{a7} in Table~\ref{table-Hopf/fig} to split $\barPhi(\alpha_i)$ into two parallel arcs (see the first two steps in Figure~\ref{kirby-hopf01-1/fig}).
-We recall that sliding along $\coev$ and $\ev$ morphisms transforms $\coprH$ in $\tilde{\prodH}$ and vice-versa (see \hrel{q2} and \hrel{q3} in Table~\ref{table-mu/fig} and the first two lines of Figure~\ref{sliding-thm1/fig}), while sliding $\coprH$ through $U_k$ and through the decorated crossings uses \hrel{u2}, \hrel{c18}, \hrel{c19}, \hrel{c24}, and \hrel{c25} in Table~\ref{table-decorated-moves/fig}.
-We observe that, in this last case, the crossing splits into two crossings of the same type.
-Therefore, the resulting morphism $F_{L',\beta}$ still lies in the subcategory $\AlgD$ of $\Algf$.
+\begin{proof} Before applying the functor $\Phi$, we modify $\barPhi(T)$ by sliding the coproduct $\coprH$ that appears in the image of the attaching point of each $\alpha_i$ (see the last line in Figure~\ref{kirby-hopf03-1/fig}) along $\barPhi(\alpha_i)$\, until it reaches the unit at its end, and then apply \hrel{a7} in Table~\ref{table-Hopf/fig} to split $\barPhi(\alpha_i)$ into two parallel arcs (see the first two steps in Figure~\ref{kirby-hopf01-1/fig}).
+We observe that the operation of sliding along $\coev$ and $\ev$ morphisms transforms $\coprH$ into $\tilde{\prodH}$ and vice-versa, as indicated by the arrows in relations~\hrel{q2} and \hrel{q3} in Table~\ref{table-mu/fig}, while sliding $\coprH$ and $\tilde{\prodH}$ through decorated crossings uses the naturality of the two braided structures of $\AlgD$ given by relations~\hrel[c18]{c18-19} and \hrel[c24]{c24-25} in Table~\ref{table-decorated-moves/fig}.
+The resulting morphism, denoted by $F_{L',\beta}$, still lies in the subcategory $\AlgD$ of $\Algf$.

-Since $\Phi$ is a monoidal functor, the morphism $\Phi(\barPhi(T))$ is given by the corresponding composition of tensor products of the diagrams represented on the right-hand side of Figures~\ref{kirby-hopf03-1/fig}, \ref{kirby-hopf03-2/fig}, and \ref{kirby-hopf03-3/fig}, where the rightmost diagrams are obtained from the previous ones by \hndl{2} slides and \hndl{1/2} cancellations.
+Since $\Phi$ is a monoidal functor, the morphism $\Phi(\barPhi(T))$ is given by the corresponding composition of tensor products of diagrams represented on the right-hand side of Figures~\ref{kirby-hopf03-1/fig}, \ref{kirby-hopf03-2/fig}, and \ref{kirby-hopf03-3/fig}, where the rightmost diagrams are obtained from the previous ones by \hndl{2} slides and \hndl{1/2} cancellations.